fusioncharts/blazor-fusioncharts/BlazorFusionCharts/BlazorFusionCharts/README.md

 - ASP.NET and Web development
 - Azure Development
 - .NET Desktop
 - After installation, launch Visual Studio and choose "Open a project or solution."
-Navigate to the 'BlazorApp1.sln' file in the extracted folder.
-Run the BlazorApp1 by clicking the run button in the toolbar.
+Navigate to the 'BlazorFusionCharts.sln' file in the extracted folder.
+Run the BlazorFusionCharts by clicking the run button in the toolbar.

 4. MacOS or Linux Installation:
 For MacOS or Linux users, run the 'dotnet watch' command from your project directory in the terminal.